 The majority of global deaths related to fungal infections happen in Africa, particularly sub-Saharan Africa.
 In this part of the world, fungal infections contribute to between 600,000 to one million deaths - more than malaria and around the same number of deaths as tuberculosis.

-In sub-Saharan Africa, around 50% of people diagnosed with invasive fungal infections die as a result of the infection.
-For example, in 2008, there were 1 million cases of cryptococcal meningitis in patients with HIV/AIDS, resulting in more than 500,000 related deaths.
+In sub-Saharan Africa, around 50% of people die as a result of invasive fungal infections.
+In 2008, for instance, a million cases of cryptococcal meningitis were reported in patients with HIV/AIDS, resulting in more than 500,000 related deaths.

-Now the University of Aberdeen's internationally recognised Aberdeen Fungal Group (AFG), is to establish the world's first research centre focussed on tackling these diseases in Africa.

-The £600,000 University of Aberdeen AFGrica Unit will be based at UCT's Institute of Infectious Disease and Molecular Medicine, headed by Professor Valerie Mizrahi.
+Now the UA internationally recognised Aberdeen Fungal Group (AFG) in collaboration with UCT have established the world's first research centre focused on tackling these diseases in Africa.
+The R10-million (£600,000) UA's AFGrica Unit will be based at UCT's IDM, headed by Professor Valerie Mizrahi.

-The new unit will give the Aberdeen Fungal Group experts a centre of operations in Africa where they can work in collaboration with UCT experts to establish research programmes that can target the priority areas in fungal diseases that are relevant to the continent.
+The new unit will give the AFG experts a centre of operations in Africa, where they can work in collaboration with UCT experts to establish research programmes that can target priority areas in fungal diseases relevant to the continent.

-The development supports the ongoing objectives and activities of the prestigious MRC Centre for Medical Mycology, set up at the University of Aberdeen in February 2016.
-It also builds on an existing Wellcome Trust-funded Strategic Award (led by the Aberdeen Fungal Group), where PhD students from low and middle-income nations (including Africa) are trained in Aberdeen and other medical mycology Centres in the rest of the UK.
-Upon obtaining their degree, these students then return home with their new skills to help address critical fungal research and training needs in their own countries.
+The development supports the ongoing objectives and activities of the prestigious Medical Research Council Centre for Medical Mycology, set up at the UA in February 2016.
+It also builds on an existing Wellcome Trust funded Strategic Award led by the AFG, where PhD students from low and middle-income nations (including Africa) are trained in Aberdeen and other medical mycology centres in the rest of the UK.
+Upon obtaining their degrees, these students then return home with their new skills to help address critical fungal research and training needs in their own countries.

-"Fungal infections are understudied and under-diagnosed compared with other infectious diseases, despite their contribution to so many deaths every year," explains Professor Gordon Brown from the University of Aberdeen Fungal Group, who is leading the setup of the AFGrica Unit.
+"Fungal infections are understudied and under-diagnosed compared with other infectious diseases, despite their contribution to so many deaths every year," explains Professor Gordon Brown from the UA's AFG, who led the setup of the AFGrica Unit.